The Giant’s Causeway

 “When the world was moulded and fashioned out of formless chaos, this must have been the bit over—a remnant of chaos!”
 William Thackeray Tweet Thackeray’s

-The Giant’s Causeway has some of the most amazing geological experience of not only the Causeway Coast but in Northern Ireland.
-Visitors of this popular tourist spot have more than just the stones to view, with many natural phenomena such as the Giant’s Boot, the wishing chair and the Giants Organ.
+The Giant’s Causeway has some of the most amazing geological experiences on the Causeway Coast and Northern Ireland.
+The unique basalt columns and surrounding formations are the result of ancient volcanic activity, when eruptions of basaltic lava during the Paleocene epoch cooled and fractured to create the iconic landscape.
+Visitors of this popular tourist spot have more than just the stones to view, with many natural phenomena such as the Giant’s Boot, the wishing chair, and the Giant’s Organ.

 Walks at the Giant’s Causeway